scionproto-contrib/jpan/doc/SnapChannelAbstraction.md

 calls `getBorderRouterAddress()` when `localAS.getBorderRouters()` is non-empty, and simply leaves the first hop `null` otherwise (a SNAP-only tenant AS with no native border routers) -- no SNAP-specific fallback needed on `LocalAS` at all.
-A SNAP channel's actual first hop for sending traffic never comes from this path anyway; it comes from its own `SnapTunnelSession`, resolved independently once the handshake completes.
+A SNAP channel's actual first hop for sending traffic never comes from this path anyway; it comes from its own `SnapTunnel`, resolved independently once the handshake completes.

 ## Known limitations